yeyuxmf/auto_tooth_arrangement/README.md

 ![model 3](https://github.com/huang229/auto_tooth_arrangement/assets/29627190/a37b9cd2-a6c8-47ba-b40d-5fbff314cb0c)

-Note: After the experiment, the loss value decreased by 5 times again, and the model testing effective, the implementation of the gt part was hidden.
+Note: After the experiment, the model testing effective, the implementation of the gt part was hidden.
 The final loss value on big data is as follows:
 ![loss value](https://github.com/huang229/auto_tooth_arrangement/assets/29627190/238a010d-b587-4ccb-aa46-ef41516e29d8)